 We are structured as a perpetual-life, non-listed REIT.
 This means that, subject to regulatory approval of our filings for additional offerings, we will sell shares of our common stock on a continuous basis and for an indefinite period of time.
-In addition, we will sell our shares at a price based on the NAV of our underlying assets, as calculated by BNY Mellon with oversight from our advisor.
-Although our common stock will not be listed for trading on a stock market or other trading exchange, we provide our investors with limited liquidity through a share redemption plan that permits investors to request redemption of all or a portion of their shares on any business day at the daily NAV per share, subject to certain limitations described in this prospectus.
+In addition, we will sell our shares at a price based on the NAV of our underlying assets, as calculated by BNY with oversight from our advisor.
+Although our common stock will not be listed for trading on a stock market or other trading exchange, we provide our investors with limited liquidity through a share redemption plan that permits investors to request redemption of all or a portion of their shares on a monthly basis, subject to certain limitations described in this prospectus.
 As a perpetual-life, non-listed REIT, our investment strategy is not restricted by the need to provide, and our charter does not require that we provide our stockholders with, liquidity through a single terminal "liquidity event."
-We believe that our targeted portfolio allocation to publicly traded real estate equity securities and other liquid assets will allow us under normal market conditions to satisfy daily redemption requests under our share redemption plan, and therefore enable our stockholders to obtain liquidity for their investment in us as needed.
+We believe that our targeted portfolio allocation to publicly traded real estate equity securities and other liquid assets will allow us under normal market conditions to satisfy daily redemption requests under our share redemption plan, and therefore enable our stockholders to obtain liquidity for their investment in us in accordance with the terms of our share redemption plan.